Prepare for Your Future.

 Yes.
 But the contribution amounts that you can make to both types of IRAs for the same year cannot total more than your annual contribution limit.

-Can I contribute to a Traditional IRA if I participate in another retirement plan?
+Can I contribute to a Roth IRA if I participate in another retirement plan?

 Yes.
-Your participation in a retirement plan will not affect your eligibility to contribute to a Traditional IRA nor will making Traditional IRA contributions affect what you can contribute to your retirement plan.
+Your participation in a retirement plan will not affect your eligibility to contribute to a Roth IRA (assuming compensation requirements are met), nor will making Roth IRA contributions affect what you can contribute to your retirement plan.

-Can I roll over other retirement plan assets to my Traditional IRA, or roll over my Traditional IRA to another retirement plan?
+Can I roll over other retirement plan assets to my Roth IRA, or roll over my Roth IRA to another retirement plan?

-When can I withdraw money from my Traditional IRA?
+When can I withdraw money from my Roth IRA?

-While you'll get the most out of a Traditional IRA at retirement-or in carrying out your estate planning-you can withdraw the money from your Roth IRA anytime.
+While you'll get the most out of a Roth IRA at retirement-or in carrying out your estate planning-you can withdraw the money from your Roth IRA anytime.

 What is the IRS penalty tax?

-What happens to my Traditional IRA after I die?
+What happens to my Roth IRA after I die?